trpc-ecosystem/go-codec/grpc/README.md

 # Generate client code for grpc-go
 $ protoc --go_out=plugins=grpc:. protocol/hellogrpc.proto
 ```
-You can also use trpc to write client code, please use v0.4.1 and above trpc-go-cmdline to generate client stub code, refer to example/client/tgrpc to implement the client.

 14. Use the grpc-stream method
 See example for details

 ## Problem statement

 ## Related References